 The Great Rattlesnake Highway is that endless road we follow, that leads to the wildlife and wild places in Texas and the surrounding states.
 For us, the rattlesnake is an icon for all those experiences with reptiles and other animals.
 Rattlesnakes are adapted in hundreds of ingenious ways for surviving in a variety of landscapes, and they inspire respect and admiration from many of us.
 The Great Rattlesnake Highway is a road that we have been walking and driving for many years, always looking forward to what’s over the horizon.

-We are completing a book on field herping (looking for reptiles and amphibians in the field) to be published by Texas A&M University Press.
+We have completed a book on field herping (looking for reptiles and amphibians in the field) to be published by Texas A&M University Press.